St Brelade: Culture and community

 The traditional nickname for St. Bréladaises (inhabitants of St. Brelade) is carpéleuses (caterpillars).
 The emblem or symbol of the parish is a fish, legendarily linked to the saint himself, and though the type of fish has been debated, a 2010 redesign, based on heraldic research, depicted it as a cod.

 In 2009 the parish won a Britain in Bloom award in the small coastal resort category.
 Britain in Bloom awards too in 2012, 2014 & 2015.

 The parish has a number of community facilities.
 The Sir Winston Churchill Memorial Park is located in St. Brelade's Bay and the Elephant Park is located near the Les Quennevais Precinct.
-There is a branch of the Jersey Library called the Les Quennevais Brach Library.
+There is a branch of the Jersey Library called the Les Quennevais Branch Library.
 It was formerly located within Les Quennevais school until that site was moved in 2020.
 It is now located in the Communicare Centre.

 Les Quennevais leisure centre in St. Brelade will be redeveloped in two phases as part of the Government's Inspiring Active Places Strategy.
 First will be to provision of a new skate park and a four court netball facility as well as a 3G football pitch.
 The Jersey indoor netball facility is current at Les Ormes (also in St. Brelade), which is being closed and redeveloped by March 2023.
 The target date for this phase of development is 2024.
 By 2032, phase 2 will be complete: the existing sports centre buildings will be demolished and replaced with parking after the construction of a new leisure centre, incorporating an eight lane 25 m swimming pool, an eight court sports hall, a permanent recreational gymnastics facility and a large fitness suite.
 The site will also be the new home of the Jersey Library Les Quennevais Branch.